Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Business income replaces revenue during a covered closure.
+• Business income can replace revenue during a covered closure.

 • The limit and restoration period decide if it is enough.